Klingri/Vortex.Plus/README.md

 - This extension does not contain malware.
 The code is entirely open for inspection, and any detected injection scripts are solely for functionality, such as the auto-updater or external integrations.

+- The extension is NOT "obfuscated" and even if it was, it's not malicious and we do want to de-obfuscate whenever we can but we can't guarantee that everything is de-obfuscated.

 ---
 ## Installation